edgracilla/handy-ms-broker-nats/README.md

 # handy-ms-broker-nats

-`handy-ms-broker-nats` registers all `async` function of a class and then be callable by the other microserice.
+`handy-ms-broker-nats` registers all `async` function of a class and then be callable by the other microservice.

 ## How it works?